Sati' al-Husri

+Abu Khaldun Sati' al-Husri (ساطع الحصري; August 1880 – 1968) was a Syrian intellectual who is mostly recognized for creating the idea of a united Arab nation built on shared language and culture rather than religion.

 Early life

-Of Syrian descent, Al-Husri was born in Sana'a, Yemen, to a government official from a wealthy Aleppine family.
+Of Syrian descent, al-Husri was born in Sanaa, Yemen, to a government official from a wealthy Arab family from Aleppo.
 Frequent moving meant that he never received a formal education from a madrasah but instead spent his formative years studying at the Mekteb-i Mülkiye, a public administration college in Constantinople.

 Before studying the Arabic language, he learned Turkish and French.
 When he spoke, he reportedly had a Turkish accent.

 Career as an educationalist

 In 1900, he graduated from the Royal Academy, and worked as a schoolteacher in Ioannina in Epirus, then part of the European territories of the Ottoman Empire.
 During this period, he began to show an interest in questions of nationality and was exposed to the competing strands of European nationalism.
 After five years in Yanina, he took up a high-ranking administrative position in Macedonia, where the officers who would later form the Committee for Union and Progress (CUP) had a strong presence.
-After the Young Turk revolution of 1908, he was appointed in May 1909 director of the Teachers' Institute, Darülmuallimin in Constantinople, where he initiated major reforms in pedagogy and the public education system.
+After the Young Turk Revolution of 1908, he was appointed in May 1909 director of the Teachers' Institute, Darülmuallimin in Constantinople, where he initiated major reforms in pedagogy and the public education system.
 In this period he became editor of two important educational reviews ("Tedrisat-ı İbtidaiye Mecmuası", "Muallim").
 From 1910 to 1912, he visited European countries to examine modern educational methods.
 Initially a supporter of Ottomanism and the Young Turks, from 1916 on he moved towards Arabism.

 The Ottoman government granted al-Husri the post of director-general of education in the Syria Province at the beginning of World War I in 1914.
 In 1919, after the establishment of an independent Arab state in Syria under Faisal, al-Husri moved to Damascus where he was appointed Director General of Education, and later Minister of Education.

 Al-Husri followed Faisal to Iraq in 1920 after the French imposed their mandate on Syria, and from 1921 to 1927 held the position of Director of General Education.
 During this time, he published Al-Qiraa Al-Khaldouniya, the first modern Arabic language primer which was adopted by the ministry of education for about a century.
 In addition to other positions, he subsequently held the post of head of the Higher Teachers' Training College until 1937.
 During these years he played an influential role in promoting Arab nationalism through the educational system, and brought in teachers from Syria and Palestine to teach Arabic history and culture.
 According to Malik Mufti, his "chief accomplishment was to inculcate into the political and military elites of the country a permanent commitment to the vision of a strong and integrated Iraq destined one day to lead the entire Arab world."